ingonyama-zk/icicle-stwo/README.md

 - **High performance:** Stwo is designed to be extremely fast and efficient.
 - **Flexible:** Adaptable for various validity proof applications.

+### ICICLE GPU Acceleration Support

+[ICICLE](https://github.com/ingonyama-zk/icicle-stwo/tree/feat/icicle-backend) GPU acceleration is supported in a limited capacity via the [`IcicleBackend`](./crates/prover/src/core/backend/icicle/)

+In order to enable the backend and using it, the `icicle` feature must be used.

 ## 📊 Benchmarks

 Run `poseidon_benchmark.sh` to run a single-threaded poseidon2 hash proof benchmark.